 Tim is an autism advocate.
-He was diagnosed with Autism at 3 years old and has been non- speaking after 14 months of age.
+He was diagnosed with Autism at 3 years old with significant delays across all developmental areas and is a nonspeaker.
+He has undertaken a range of interventions including speech therapy, and since age 9, learned to use assisted typing to communicate.
 His journey to advocacy has been supported and scaffolded by his social network.
-Some of the highlights of this journey include graduating from mainstream school to study at University.
+Some of the highlights of this journey include graduating from mainstream school and University (BA; BA Honours).
 Tim also gave a TED Talk when he was 18, presumably the first by a nonspeaking Autistic person.
+Tim is currently undertaking his PhD on the topic of neurodiversity in relation to individuals with additional communication needs.